caseyg/awesome/TOPICS.md

 *   [kerri-hicks/blur\_no-alt](https://github.com/kerri-hicks/blur_no-alt) - Blurs images in the WordPress editing interface if they don't have alt text on them, or if their alt text is just the filename of the image.

+*   [mAAdhaTTah/wordpress-github-sync](https://github.com/mAAdhaTTah/wordpress-github-sync) - A WordPress plugin to sync content with a GitHub repository (or Jekyll site)

 ## graph-visualisation

 *   [foambubble/foam](https://github.com/foambubble/foam) - A personal knowledge management and sharing system for VSCode